Are You Drowning in One-Size-Fits-All Wellness Advice?

 Sometimes, it takes a bit of experimenting to discover what makes you feel on top of your game, so don’t be afraid to adjust along the way.

 Pasta is in if it’s made with quinoa and rice or red or green lentils.
 Boxed breakfast cereals are out!
-I will make an occasional homemade buckwheat pancake with grass-fed melted butter and Monk fruit for a touch of sweetness.
+I will occasionally make homemade buckwheat pancakes with grass-fed melted butter and Monk fruit for a touch of sweetness.

 Grass-fed beef, organic pasture-raised chicken, cod, and salmon are on my list of ‘clean foods.’
 I love a pork chop if it’s not laced with hormones or antibiotics!

-I don’t use vegetable oils in my cooking, only organic avocado oil, grass-fed beef tallow, grass-fed butter, or organic extra virgin olive oil.
+I don’t use vegetable oils in my cooking; instead, I use organic avocado oil, grass-fed beef tallow, grass-fed butter, or organic extra-virgin olive oil.

 One Leg Stance Test